-The school has three transportable buildings, which are currently used as a STEM facilitiy, Science & Performing Arts classroom.
+The school has three transportable buildings, which are currently used as a STEM facility, Science & Performing Arts classroom.
+Our STEM facility consists of five learning spaces and an office.

 We also have a small Hall and a Resource Centre, which houses our computing suite.
-A five room STEM teaching & learning space is currently under construction, funded through the STEMworks program, and is due for completion at the end of this year.